Mega Review: Includes all variants

 Standard Releases (4/5)

 1) Painted pilot figure.
 The original Yamato Version 1 toys came with legless pilots… no such problems here.
-Toys with two seats feature two pilots.
+Toys with two seats feature pilot and copilot figures.

 2) Gun with collapsible stock and handle

 3) 4 sets of TV style missiles (which can be removed from their tree like the 1/48 TV-style missiles)

 4) 4 sets of DYRL? box missiles (which can not be opened like the 1/48 DYRL missiles)